Buy Currency

 What is the cost of a tourist visa to India?

-Currently a tourist visa for a British national costs £110.
+Currently a tourist visa for a British national costs over £120 (as of June 2024).
 Costs may vary depending on your nationality.

 You can apply online for a visa, but you need to meet certain timescales.
 For a 30-day travel e–visa you can only start the application 30 days before your intended travel date, and you must apply at least four days before departure.